wheelnext/pep_xxx_wheel_variants/docs/design/plugin_api.md

 1. An explicit object reference, as the "plugin API" metadata.

-2. An installed entry pointin the `variant_plugins` group.
+2. An installed entry point in the `variant_plugins` group.
 The name of the entry point is insignificant, and the value provides the object reference.